Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 Are there any drawbacks and pitfalls?

 Yes.
-The most common problems are a sharp increase in infrastructure complexity, a lack of expertise in Kubernetes and CI/CD, a larger attack surface for hackers, and the need to reshape engineering culture.
+The most common problems are a sharp increase in infrastructure complexity, a lack of Kubernetes and CI/CD expertise, a larger attack surface for hackers, and the need to reshape engineering culture.
 Cloud Native is not a magic bullet, but a serious transformation project.

 How is Cloud Native related to DevOps?